nolte/gh-plumbing/docs/probot.md

    end="# <!--td-commons-settings-labels-end-->"
 %}
 ```
-The labels will be preconfigured by use the [Settings](#project-settings) Github Application.
+The labels will be pre-configured by use the [Settings](#project-settings) GitHub Application.